meganbloemsma/flex-that-bicep/docs/bicep.md

 You submit the Bicep template to [Azure Resource Manager](https://learn.microsoft.com/en-us/azure/azure-resource-manager/).
 This service requires JSON templates but Bicep automagically converts your template into a JSON template when you submit your deployment.
 This process is called *transpilation*.

-Comparing JSON and Bicep [image source](https://learn.microsoft.com/en-us/training/modules/introduction-to-infrastructure-as-code-using-bicep/5-how-bicep-works):
+Here you can view the difference between the bicep code, and the automagically transpilated JSON [image source](https://learn.microsoft.com/en-us/training/modules/introduction-to-infrastructure-as-code-using-bicep/5-how-bicep-works):
 ![JSON vs Bicep](https://learn.microsoft.com/en-us/training/modules/introduction-to-infrastructure-as-code-using-bicep/media/bicep-json-comparison-inline.png)

 # :question: When to use Bicep